HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

 A staggeringly low 0.34% of all observed mobile pages currently use dynamic `import()`, while 0.41% of desktop pages use it.
 This is a missed opportunity to ship less code during startup.
-Perhaps dynamic `import()` is not seeing much use because it shifts the loading of JavaScript on demand for features, rather than up front.
+Perhaps dynamic `import()` is not seeing much use because it shifts the loading of JavaScript on-demand for features, rather than upfront.

 It's tricky, but a balance _can_ be struck, and it involves gauging the user's intent.
 One way of deferring loading of JavaScript without delaying interactions is to [preload](https://developer.mozilla.org/docs/Web/HTML/Link_types/preload) that JavaScript when the user signals intent to make an interaction.
 One example of this could be to defer loading JavaScript for the validation of a form, and preload that JavaScript once the user has focused a field in that form.
 That way, when the JavaScript is requested, it will already be in the browser cache.

 Another way could be to use a service worker to precache JavaScript necessary for interactions when the service worker is installed.
-Installation should occur at a point in which the page has fully loaded in the page's `[load` event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event).
+Installation should occur at a point in which the page has fully loaded in the page's [`load` event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event).
 That way, when the necessary functionality is requested, it can be retrieved from the service worker cache without startup costs.

 Dynamic `import()` _is_ tricky to use, but more widespread adoption of it can help shift the performance cost of loading JavaScript from startup to a later point in the page lifecycle, presumably when there will be less network contention for resources.
 We hope to see increased adoption of dynamic `import()`, as the amount of JavaScript we see loaded during startup is only increasing.